Jigsaws64/Jigsaws64.github.io/_posts/2024-07-30-HTB-BoardLight.md

 export TERM=xterm
 ```

 Great, now we have a proper tty with more functionality.
-This Dolibarr application probably uses a database to store the data / login creds.
+This Dolibarr application uses a database to store the data / login creds.
 We can simply google where Dolibarr stores this information by searching `Dolibarr database password`

-I opted to use GPT to answer this queston
+I opted to use GPT to answer this question

 ![GPT Answer](/assets/images/HTB%20-%20BoardLight/GPT%20Answer.png)